VHP4Safety/cloud/docs/catalog.md

 ## Flame

-An open source framework for model development, hosting, and usage in production environments. [[more info](service/flame.md)]
+An open source framework to develop, host, and use machine-learning models, such as QSAR-like models, in production environments. [[more info](service/flame.md)]

 -------------------------------------------------------------------------------